POLICE CRACK 1981 COLD CASE MURDER WITH DNA COLLECTED FROM VANILLA COKE CAN

 “It is extensive background work,” Morrisey explained of the process.
 “We use DNA for that; we use all kinds of newspapers, public records, find out about these people and who they’re related to, and eventually get it down to one suspect.”

-He faces up to life in prison with the possibility of parole after 20 years, in accordance with laws in place when the murder happened.
+Anderson will be eligible for parole after serving 20 years, in accordance with laws in place when the murder occurred.

 Between 1976 and 1988, Colorado Bureau of Investigation records show, Anderson was arrested multiple times for burglary and other crimes.